SystemsApproach/sdn/uses.rst

 is faithfully executing the forwarding behavior the network operator intended.
 We return to the potential of INT to impact how we build and operate networks in the concluding chapter of this book.

+This example illustrates once again a potential benefit of SDN: the ability to try out new ideas that would have in the past been infeasible.
+With traditional fixed-function ASICs doing the packet forwarding, you could never get the chance to try an idea like INT to see if the benefits justify the cost.
+It is this freedom to experiment that will lead to lasting benefits from SDN in the long run.